In our household, our dogs are our kids. Quite simply, we want them to live for as close to forever as possible.

 Ruth advocates diets that closely replicate what dogs would eat naturally, with a realistic perspective on what’s practically achievable for each household.
-Visit her site for free access to Ruth’s mind-opening article ‘The 7 secret ingredients in your pet’s food’.
+We're proud to call this good human our colleague.

 We not only choose to use human-grade ingredients far exceeding the voluntary baseline standards of the Pet Food Industry Association of Australia, we also meet substantial legal obligations and associated annual costs as a Safe Food Queensland-accredited meat processor.